Questions & Answers

 Q: Where do you go to get Hank & Sadie’s dog food?

-A: You can find Diamond Maintenance at major pet stores, online, and other stores like Tractor Supply, but we buy it at Fleet Farm.
+A: You can find Purina ProPlan at major pet stores, online, and other stores like Tractor Supply, but we buy it at Fleet Farm.
 Fleet Farm is the best place to go for all of your dog’s supplies, whether it’s food, treats, bowls, crates, toys, leashes, etc. The selection is as good as any pet store and they often run 10% off anything in the store discounts.
 That’s a great time to stock up!

 Q: What food will you be sending home with the puppy?

 A: We don’t get paid by anyone to recommend anything.
 What we endorse is what we have used and honestly recommend based on 25 years of Golden Retriever ownership & breeding.
+Other dog foods we have used and recommend are the 4Health brand at Tractor Supply and Diamond Puppy.

 Q: What supplies do you recommend?